-Intermediate School Cycling Championship (Road):
+Intermediate School Cycling Championship

 Held each year in Taupo at the Taupo racetrack, this is a one-day event usually held on a Friday.
 It is the only race for Year 7 and 8 only and is the highlight for the middle school boys.
 There are two races, a Team Time Trial and a Criterium.
+Full details will be published in TeamApp.

-Northern Tour (Road):
+Northern Tour

 This is a two-day event held at Mt Wellington and Highbrook in September and run by Cycling New Zealand.
 There is an Individual Time Trial and Hill Climb on Saturday and a Criterium held on the Sunday.
+Full details will be published in TeamApp.

-National Road Cycling Championship:
+National Road Cycling Championship

-This will be held in Feilding in 2020.
 This is a three-day event run by Cycling New Zealand and is held on the first weekend of the October school holiday.
 There is a Team Time Trial, a Road Race and a Points Race.
+Full details will be published in TeamApp.